dozer/gotour_solutions/README.md

 gotour_solutions
 ================

-Solutions to the 'A Tour of Go' problems from www.golang.org
+Solutions to the problems from tour.golang.org